 When a measurement is performed under accreditation to ISO/IEC 17025, it is important to keep in mind that the inspection as a whole is still performed under accreditation to ISO/IEC 17020.
-As a consequence, the relevant requirements, including those for independence and impartiality, in ISO/IEC 17020 apply also for the performance of any measurement performed under accreditation to ISO/IEC 17025.
-If the measurement is performed by a subcontractor, it remains the responsibility of the inspection body to ensure that the requirements are fulfilled, see clause 6.3.4 of ISO/IEC 17020.
-The requirements specified in ISO/IEC 17020 for independence are typically more stringent than those specified in ISO/IEC 17025.
+Consequently, the relevant requirements, including those for independence and impartiality, in ISO/IEC 17020 apply also for the performance of any measurement performed under accreditation to ISO/IEC 17025.
+If a subcontractor performs the measurement, it remains the responsibility of the inspection body to ensure that the requirements are fulfilled, see clause 6.3.4 of ISO/IEC 17020.
+The requirements specified in ISO/IEC 17020 for independence are more stringent than those specified in ISO/IEC 17025 are.
 For a detailed analysis, see Annex B1.